November 1918 insurgency in Alsace–Lorraine: The revolution in November 1918

 In the autumn of 1918, despite the prospect of imminent defeat, the command of the Imperial German Navy ordered an attack on the Royal Navy in one final naval battle.
 The announcement triggered a mutiny on 30 October 1918 aboard two German ships anchored in the port of Kiel.
 The arrest of the mutineers led to demonstrations by sailors demanding the release of their comrades.
 The workers of the city supported them, forming workers' and soldiers' councils, or "soviets": on 5 November, a call for a general strike was launched.
 In the following days, revolutionary councils were established across the German Empire.
 The revolutionary wave even reached German army units stationed in occupied Allied territories: in Romania, Count Andlau-Hombourg, a nobleman from Alsace, was elected head of the Council of Alsatians-Lorrainers within General Eberhard von Mackensen's army group occupying Bucharest.

 From 7 November, monarchic power collapsed across the federal states of Germany.
 On 9 November, the revolution reached Berlin and Emperor Wilhelm II was forced to abdicate, and the Republic of Germany was proclaimed.
-That same day, councils were formed in Alsace-Lorraine, driven by revolutionary sailors returning from Kiel and Wilhelmshaven: alongside soldiers' councils (Soldatenräte), workers' councils (Arbeiterräte) were also created, or both together as Workers' and Soldiers' Councils, sometimes in the context of revolutionary strikes, particularly in Moselle Lorraine.
+That same day, councils were formed in Alsace-Lorraine, driven by revolutionary sailors returning from Kiel and Wilhelmshaven: alongside soldiers' councils (Soldatenräte), workers' councils (Arbeiterräte) were also created, or both together as Workers' and Soldiers' Councils, sometimes in the context of revolutionary strikes, particularly in Moselle-Lorraine.

-In Metz, a group of sailors arrived on 8 November, having travelled by train via Osnabrück and Cologne.
+In Metz, a group of sailors arrived on 8 November, having traveled by train via Osnabrück and Cologne.
 Since the previous evening, around fifty Bavarian soldiers had been in the barracks, displaying red cloths on their rifles following the abolition of the Bavarian monarchy.
-The mutineers freed imprisoned soldiers from the military jails of Metz and then marched to the town hall, which they adorned with a red flag hastily made from an Ottoman flag, its crescent and star covered with red lead paint.
+The mutineers freed imprisoned soldiers from the military jails of Metz.
+Then they marched to the town hall, which they adorned with a red flag hastily made from an Ottoman flag, its crescent and star covered with red lead paint.
 Local social-democratic trade unionists set up a revolutionary council led by Hans-Heinrich Voortmann, a socialist locksmith and non-commissioned officer from Strasbourg.
 General Arnold Lequis, the military governor of Metz, submitted to the council.
 The German civilian administration also collapsed: Karl von Gemmingen-Hornberg, the district president of Lorraine, saw his authority swept aside.
-The municipal government of Metz and Mayor Roger Forêt chose to cooperate with the revolutionary councils, jointly issuing a call for calm on 9 November.
-Disorder was limited to a few lootings of food shops and some officers roughed up and stripped of their insignia.
+The municipal government of Metz and Mayor Roger Forêt chose to cooperate with the revolutionary councils and jointly issued a call for calm on 9 November.
+Disorder was limited to a few incidents of looting at food shops, and some officers were roughed up and stripped of their insignia.
 Statues of members of the House of Hohenzollern and other monarchic emblems throughout the city were, however, left untouched by the insurgents.

 Workers' and soldiers' councils also emerged on the same day in Forbach, Hombourg, Saint-Avold, Sarrebourg, and Sarreguemines.
 The insurrectional wave also reached Algrange, Hagondange, Hayange, Knutange, Montigny-lès-Metz, Petite-Rosselle, Rombas, Sarralbe, Stiring-Wendel, and Thionville.